-Course Evaluation: Your grade will be determined by the 4 in-class tests (100 points each that includes binder grade), homework assignments (200 points total), and the comprehensive final (200 points).
+Course Evaluation: Your grade will be determined by the 4 in-class tests (100 points each), homework assignments (200 points total), Class work (100 points total), and the comprehensive final (200 points).
 There will be no makeups for any test.
 If you miss a test by a valid reason/documentation, your final exam grade will replace your missed test after being converted to a 100-point scale.
 (If you can make arrangements and take the test before it is handed back, you may take the same test as the rest of the class.)
-Also, for those students with 10 points or more attendance bonus and good class participation (turning in homework assignments regularly, no cell phone\, unnecessary talking, eating, etc. during class), the lowest in-class test grade will be replaced with your final test grade after being converted to a 100-point scale. (if it is higher than the in-class test.)

-(\including other electronic devices)
+Also, for those students with good attendance and good class participation (turning in homework assignments regularly, no cell phone\, unnecessary talking, eating, etc. during class), the lowest in-class test grade will be replaced with your final test grade after being converted to a 100-point scale. (if it is higher than the in-class test.) (\including other electronic devices)

 Homework: Homework will be assigned each lecture day.
-Homework from any Monday's and Wednesday's lectures will be picked up on Friday of the same week, and homework from any Friday's lecture will be picked up the following Monday.
+Homework from any one week will be picked up the following Monday for MW class and Tuesday for TT class.
 All of your work will be shown on the homework, or it will be counted as not done.
 No late homework will be accepted.
-Homework from any one week are considered as one weekly homework grade.
+Homework from any one week is considered as one weekly homework grade.
 As your semester homework grade, the top 10 weekly homework grades will be chosen.

-Binder Organization Grade: Your binder will be collected each test day for the instructor to grade while you are taking the test.
-Binder organization grade is worth 10% of each test grade.
-That is, your test grade consists of 90% of paper grade and 10% of binder grade.
-Your binder should include: the syllabus, the lecture notes (filled), your graded homework assignments, worksheets, and your graded tests.
-All of them should be in order either chronologically or by topic.
-Your name and course section should be clearly written either on the front of the binder or the inside cover.
+Binder Organization (Bonus points to Final Exam Grade): Your binder will be collected twice during the semester; the day of Test 2 and Test 4 for the instructor to grade while you are taking the test.
+10 maximum bonus points each will be added to your final exam grade.
+Your binder should include: the syllabus with the course schedule, the lecture notes (filled by you), supplemental handouts, any graded papers such as homework assignments, tests, class work sheets, etc. All of them should be in order either chronologically or by topic.
+Your name, course and section number should be clearly written either on the front of the binder or the inside cover.
 Your binder is not organized if it contains loose papers.
+You are welcome to bring your binder to me during the office hours for an advice anytime.